-- / when the deadline for a subsequent calibration is exceeded (the deadline is specified in the Calibration Certificate or is indicated by the detector itself), - / when the detector fails the functionality test or, - / when the maximum limits for environmental impacts are exceeded.
+/ when the deadline for a subsequent calibration is exceeded (the deadline is specified in the Calibration Certificate or is indicated by the detector itself),

+/ when the maximum limits for environmental impacts are exceeded.

-Gas detectors manufactured by Atest Gaz are classified to the A category of instruments (see Appendix [10]) with respect to environments conditions for calibration.
+Gas detectors manufactured by Atest Gaz are classified to the A category of instruments (see Appendix [8]) with respect to environments conditions for calibration.